 - RV or Conventional Trailer Insurance can provide coverage for many items in your RV that you wouldn't normally keep in your car, such as furnishings, jewelry, laptops, video recorders and clothing.
 Auto Insurance typically only covers items permanently installed in the vehicle. - You may be liable if someone is injured inside your RV or travel trailer or at your campsite.
 While laws vary by state, most states require at least minimum liability coverage for RVs, and most states require motorhomes to have liability insurance while being driven on the road. - If your RV or travel trailer is damaged while traveling, you'll need a place to stay and a way to get there.
-A standard auto policy may not cover these losses or towing, which could cost you thousands of dollars. - The high value of many RVs and travel trailers and the potential for extensive physical damage from an accident may mean you will need additional coverage.
+A standard auto policy may not cover these losses or towing, which could cost you thousands of dollars. - The high value of many RVs and travel trailers and the potential for extensive physical damage from an accident may mean you will need additional coverage. - Make sure your RV and Conventional Trailer Insurance covers attached accessories, such as an awning, TV antenna or satellite dish.
+You may need to add Accessories Coverage to safeguard items attached to the outside of your RV or travel trailer.

-- Make sure your RV and Conventional Trailer Insurance covers attached accessories, such as an awning, TV antenna or satellite dish.
-You may need to add Accessories Coverage to safeguard items attached to the outside of your RV or travel trailer. - Also consider the other "toys" you might bring along on your "RV adventure," like expensive mountain bikes, kayaks, canoes or even expensive golf clubs.
+- Also consider the other "toys" you might bring along on your "RV adventure," like expensive mountain bikes, kayaks, canoes or even expensive golf clubs.
 Those items might be covered under your RV policy or your homeowners or renters policy but in any of those policies, their value might exceed coverage limits unless you have an endorsement or rider on your policy. - If you're renting an RV, check your auto insurance policy to see if coverage extends to a rental RV.
 If not, you may need to purchase an RV rental dealers' short-term policy.
+It's wise to inquire with your own insurance company before you sign up for the RV rental company's policy (if one is offered).

-Contact your auto insurance company or agent to ask about special RV or Conventional Trailer coverage.
+Contact your insurance company or agent to ask about special RV or Conventional Trailer coverage.
 If needed, explore coverage with a company or agent who writes policies specifically designed for RVs and travel trailers.